Submarines

 Submarines are cigar-shaped so they can slip smoothly through the

-navigation and other equipment.
-Sometimes known as the conning tower
+and was sometimes known as the conning tower

 Navigation systems